2000-2001 Yamaha XR1800 Specs and Review [Video]

 As a rule of thumb, almost every 2-stroke Yamaha jet boat featured an open, bowrider-style deck layout.

-The only exception was the XR1800, which was designed with a unique, closed deck architecture.
+The only exception was the XR1800 designed with a unique, closed deck architecture.
 Due to its limited deck space, this model was only rated for five people.

 When it comes to dimensions, this lively boat measured 16 feet 7 inches in length, almost eight feet in width, while its dry weight was only 1950 pounds.